xaviaracil/oauthenticator/example/README.md

 ## run

-Add your oauth client id, client secret, and callback URL to the `env file`.
+Add your host (if you have a on-premise GitLab installation), oauth client id, client secret, and callback URL to the `env file`.
 Once you have built the container, you can run it with:

     docker run -it -p 8000:8000 --env-file=env jupyterhub-oauth